Harika-SVL/Databases/notes.md

 ### RDS Proxy

 * Supported for internal / private connections with in AWS from serverless to database
-* RDS Proxy makes database HA by reusing database connections
+* RDS Proxy makes database HA ( Highly Available ) by reusing database connections

 ![alt text](shots/15.PNG)